diegoami/diego_bot/data/diego.md

  - I love you.
  - I wanna be your wife.
  - Can you send me your naked pictures?
- - May I see your cock?
- - Are you an Italian stallion?
 ## intent:politics_religion
  - What party do you support?
+ - Who did you vote for in the latest elections ?
  - Let's talk about politics.
  - What are your political opinions?
  - Are you a fascist or a communist?